 The Vibrancy in Meetings Pilot Programme is doing something new for Quakers in Britain – exploring whether having locally-based staff can help meetings to thrive as communities, with a vital Quaker ministry, becoming stronger, more connected, more confident, more engaged, and more sustainable.
-It is a pilot programme running until September 2019 and has been funded by legacies to Britain Yearly Meeting, and also supported by Woodbrooke’s resources and facilities.
+It is a pilot programme running in four different parts of Britain until September 2019 and has been funded by legacies to Britain Yearly Meeting, and also supported by Woodbrooke’s resources and facilities.

 Local Development Workers

 Four Local Development Workers are working in the following pilot localities: